-Only animals with parities 1 to 10 are included.
+Only animals with parities 1 to 15 are included.
 Twin births are excluded.
 Known abortions are excluded.
-There is no editing on Calving Ease scoring patterns in herds.
 Births of Embryo Transfer (ET) calves are excluded.
-Dams are excluded if they are under 500 days of age, or over 12,000 days.
+Dams are excluded if they are under 600 days of age, or over 12,000 days.
 Gestation is calculated in the database prior to evaluations.
 Gestations of less than 270 days and over 300 days are excluded from evaluations.
+Where a female has been recorded as having visible evidence of a caesarean section during a Whole Herd Performance Recording visit, if she has had one calf previously, a score of 4 is applied to this calving, and where the female has had multiple calves, all calving difficulties are excluded from the evaluation.
+Where a malpresentation has been recorded, the calving data is excluded.